An All-In-One Guide To Boost Employee Job Satisfaction

 6. Personal Interest

-It is because here the job is more of a hobby which never bore the individual.
+It is because here, the job work is more of a hobby, which never ceases to bore the individual.

 Moreover, everyone is productive in their own given time.
 As an organization, employers can receive more out of a flexible work environment.

 Proper feedback is vital for every individual to grow.
 It includes an organization as well.
 Feedback is a two-way street wherein it must be received professionally as well.
 Many organizations fail to address this and fall prey to employee attrition.